A urinary catheter is a hollow, partially flexible tube that collects urine from the bladder and leads to a drainage bag.

 Permanent catheters can be drained in a bag attached to your leg, which has a tap on the bottom so that it can be emptied, or they can be emptied into the appropriate toilet or receptacle directly with a valve.

-You should empty the bag before it is completely full (about half or three quarters full).
+It would help if you emptied the bag before it was complete (about half or three-quarters full).
 Valves should be used to drain urine at regular intervals throughout the day to prevent urine from accumulating in the bladder.

 The bags and valves of the legs should be changed every seven days.